lengentyh/BootstrappedQM/README.md

-# BootstrappedQM
+# 🧭 BootstrappedQM

-Final project of QM 1 course at NTU during fall 2021, in which the spectrum of spinless Hydrogen electron is solved through bootstrap method.
+Final project of QM 1 course at NTU during fall 2021, in which the spectrum of **spinless Hydrogen electron** is solved through bootstrap method.

-## Getting Started
+## 🔰 Getting Started

-(1.)
-Prepare the inputs in 'main.m'
+1️⃣ Prepare the inputs in 'main.m'

 ```Matlab
 %% Input